zalando/restful-api-guidelines/events/events.md

 - Change events must be published reliably by the service.

 ## {{ book.should }} Provide a means of event ordering
-Events should contain a means of reordering events for a given entity.
+Events should contain a way to restore the partial ordering of events.
 This can be done in many ways, two common ways are:

 - A strictly monotonically increasing entity version or a message counter.